By Andrew Mandelbaum (Development Gateway) and Daniel Dietrich (Hivos)

 The future of open contracting depends on the ability of governments and citizens to open up the entire public contracting cycle, create feedback channels, and use open contracting data to improve procurement results.
 But there remain a number of crucial issues that will advance or hinder the open contracting agenda in the years ahead.
-In tandem with the Open Contracting Global Summit on 28 and 29 November in Amsterdam, this post aims to explore some of these issues -- we look forward to diving in with the community at the Summit over the next two days.
+In tandem with the Open Contracting Global Summit kicking off tomorrow in Amsterdam, this post aims to explore some of these issues — we look forward to diving in with the community at the Summit over the next two days.

-Improving understanding of impact through a global research agenda
+1. Improving understanding of open contracting’s impact through a global research agenda

 Open contracting’s continued success depends on its ability to benefit stakeholders.
 Unlike some other sectors within the open data/governance spheres, open contracting offers a vast amount of actionable data and increasingly clear metrics that can be analyzed to determine whether anticipated results were achieved.
 From comparing statistics about the bidding process to tracking anticipated costs versus actual payments, analyses of open contracting data can support improved procurement performance, participation of citizens and communities in the planning, increased value for money, and reduced corruption.